nietu/spree_paytrail/README.md

 Testing
 -------

+No tests are made, sorry.
+To be done.
+In case tests are made and someone forgot to update this readme...

 Be sure to bundle your dependencies and then create a dummy test app for the specs to run against.